-Application Deadline: September 15th Award Amount and Length of Eligibility: MESG awards may be up to \$2,500.00 per academic year, but may not exceed tuition and required fees.
-Funds will be made available to eligible participants for eight semesters or the normal time required to complete the degree program, whichever comes first.
+Application Deadline: September 15th

+Award Amount and Length of Eligibility: MESG awards may be up to \$2,500.00 per academic year, but may not exceed tuition and required fees.
+A recipient may receive this grant up to 8 semesters or degree completion whichever first.